sls1005/ichthys-mod/README.md

 This is a mod for the Unciv game.
-It adds a religion named "Christianity" (in case that the ruleset doesn't have it but your civilizations need it) with a distinct symbol (the Jesus fish).
+It adds a religion named `Christianity` (in case that the ruleset doesn't have it but your civilizations need it) with a distinct symbol (the Jesus fish).

 ### Note